jollactic/JANUS/README.md

 # JANUS
 --- Pyhon-based nanoparticle interface generator ---

+Requirements: numpy, ase, scipy, sys, copy

 This small code can be used to create a set of interface geometries between two nanoparticles given by two xyz-file .
 The code is based on the quick hull algorithm by Barber et al. [ACM Trans Math Softw  22, 469 (1996)] which allows for, among other things, rapid identification of convex hulls using a set of points as input, in the current case the coordinates of atoms in a nanoparticle model.
 The procedure to construct interfaces is as follows:
 •	Facets are constructed by merging simplicies of the convex hull whose surface normal form an arcus cosine of 0.99 or larger.
 This is done for each particle individually.